Free Shamrock & Four-Leaf Clover Templates (+ 11 Easy Craft Ideas!)

 If you’d prefer to create a garland that can be reused year after year, you can even make your garland out of felt and weave the clovers together using thread and needle.
 (Click here to find out more about cutting felt from a template—the easy way!)

-4. Saint Patrick’s Day Felt Board Set
+4. DIY Felt Board Set

 …And if you’re going to use one of the templates on felt, why not set some aside for use on your child’s felt board?
 (If you’re not familiar with felt boards, click here to find out what they are and how to make them!)